 Summerland Camps Advisory Board

-Summerland Camps utilizes researchers and top industry experts to best support families that are struggling with video game or social media overuse issues.
+Summerland Camps utilize researchers and top industry experts to best support families that are struggling with video game or social media overuse issues.
 Our mission is to stay on top of research and current trends into best practices for screen time overuse habits.
 Through our advisory board members, Summerland Campers and their families have access to the latest research, online support, and additional materials and resources beyond Summerland Camps.

 Dr. Douglas Gentile